idf-io/bioinformatics-at-the-dkfz/README.md

-# Bioinformatics at the DKFZ
+# Practical exercises for "Bioinformatics at the DKFZ" course

 > DKFZ
 > Applied bioinformatics